Mrs Claire Herbert

 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via email@example.com or +44 (0)808 164 3084 if you require any further information.

-Your fitness to practise as a Chiropodist / Podiatrist is impaired by reason of your health.
+Your fitness to practise as a Chiropodist / Podiatrist is impaired by reason of your physical and/or mental health.

 Proceeding in the Absence of the Registrant

-6. In those circumstances, the Panel decided that it was fair to proceed in the absence of the Registrant and decided to do so.
+8. In all the circumstances, the Panel decided to proceed in the absence of the Registrant.

 History of Hearings for Mrs Claire Herbert